USEPA/CMAQ/DOCS/Release_Notes/vertical_extraction.md

-# Vertical Profile Extraction: extend CCTM to output vertical profiles at specified locations
+# Vertical Profile Extraction: Extend CCTM to output vertical profiles at specified locations

-**Author/P.O.C.:**, [Barron Henderson](mailto:bhenderson.barron@epa.gov), Office of Air Quality Planning & Standards, U.S. EPA
+[Barron Henderson](mailto:bhenderson.barron@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description

-This update allows users to save vertical profiles of multiple species at selected locations specified by a custom set of latitude / longitude coordinates.
+This update allows users to save vertical profiles of multiple species at selected locations specified by a custom set of longitude and latitude coordinates.
 These profiles are written to a new optional output file, CTM_VEXT_1.
-The species written to this new output file are identical to those written to the 3D CONC file which in turn are controlled either by the setting of CONC_SPCS in the run script or the last column in the GC, AE, NR, and TR namelist files.
+The species written to this new output file are identical to those written to the 3D CONC file, which are controlled either by the setting of CONC_SPCS in the run script or the last column in the GC, AE, NR, and TR namelist files.

 The creation of this optional output file is enabled by the following run script setting: